vsrinivas/fuchsia/getting_started.md

 - Tab zero is the console and displays the boot and application log.
 - Tabs 1, 2 and 3 contain Fuchsia shells.
-- Tab 4 contains a Magenta shell.
-- Tabs 5 and higher contain applications you've launched.
+- Tabs 4 and higher contain applications you've launched.

 Fuchsia has two shells.
 The Magenta shell talks directly to Magenta and has the prompt "magenta$".
 The Fuchsia shell supports additional features like the